en English

 What is a Pixel?

-Distinguishing Processed Pixels from Physical Pixels
+Distinguishing Rendered Pixels from Physical Pixels

 How Do Pixels Work?